syedsaadahmed/Full-stack-application-flask-/README.md

 ## Scalibility

-A three tier architecture for scaling REST API to a huge infrastructure must be useful, One must kept database and webserver at two different nodes, and in between them there should be a load balancer that will handle the bulk amount of requests coming to the API.
-In this all the requests must be successfully handled and your web service can be easily scaled to a bigger infra.
+A three tier architecture for scaling web application to a huge infrastructure must be useful, One must kept database and webserver at two different nodes, and in between them there should be a load balancer that will handle the bulk amount of requests coming to the API.
+In this manner all the requests must be successfully handled and your web application can be easily scalable to a bigger infrastructure.

 ## Documentation